 In addition to addressing Title IX sexual harassment, the Sexual Misconduct Policy addresses allegations of sexual misconduct under other applicable University of Illinois policies and state or federal laws.
 Applicable policies and laws include, but are not limited to, the UIS Conduct Code for students, Title VII of the Civil Rights Act of 1964, as amended, and UIS's Non-Discrimination and Equal Opportunity Policy for employees.
-For a complete copy of the Sexual Misconduct Policy, visit: https://www.uis.edu/titleix/.
+For a complete copy of the Sexual Misconduct Policy, visit: the Sexual Misconduct Policy website.